 A-B Term Registration

-Welcome to your online course registration process for your A and B term courses, follow the six steps below to learn about WPI’s degree requirements and all the details that you need to finalize and register for your courses officially.
-Please also take some time to watch the videos and tutorials included as they will provide valuable guidance.
+Welcome to the online course registration process for your A and B term courses.
+Follow the six steps below to learn about WPI’s degree requirements and all the details that you need to finalize and register for your courses.
+Please take time to watch the videos and tutorials included as they will provide valuable guidance.

 Please select the icon below to be directed to the related step.
 Click on the arrows to open and close additional information.